LidiaRipollSanchez/Neuropeptide-Connectome/README.md

 * 07072022_neuropeptide_connectome_mid_range_model.csv : Dataset used to build matrix depiction in grey in figure
 * Barplot_NPP_per_neuron.png : number of NPPs expressed per neuron, neurons sorted in alphabetical order
 * Barplot_GPCR_per_neuron.png : number of GPCRs expressed per neuron, neurons sorted in alphabetical order
+* 26012022_num_neuronID.txt : neurons that correspond to each row and column in the adjancency matrices
+* 072022_anatomical_class.csv : classification of each neuron in a neuronal type and matrix of anatomical proximity of neuronal processes that was used to define the short-range constraints for the short range network.

 **Figure 6**